B2B Customer Retention Strategies

 Touch base

-Your Consultant, or customer service reps, should touch base with your clients by reminding them to use the product, offer tips, and lend support.
+Your consultant, or customer service reps, should touch base with your clients by reminding them to use the product, offer tips, and lend support.
 These discussions will feel more natural without making it sound like they only care about the sale.
 It allows for them to foster a real relationship between you and the customer.

 Once that relationship has been established, your customer service team members can have confidence asking them for feedback.